connorfarrell7/School_District_Analysis/README.md

 *Updated Scores by School Type*

 ### Summary
 Replacing the grades of the ninth graders had the largest effect on the per school summary.
-However, after fixing the number of students for Thomas High School and taking the new percentage, the new numbers are not very different from the original summaries.
+However, after fixing the number of students for Thomas High School and taking the new percentage, the new scores are not very different than they were in the original summaries.
+The changes would have had a more drastic effect on the entire school district if the number of students at Thomas High School had not been changed.